umituz/turkticaret-case/laravel/tools/postman/README.md

-# TurkTicaret API Postman Collection
+# Ecommerce API Postman Collection

-This directory contains Postman collections and environments for testing the TurkTicaret API.
+This directory contains Postman collections and environments for testing the Ecommerce API.

 ## Overview

-The TurkTicaret API provides a comprehensive set of endpoints for managing categories, users, authentication, and system health.
+The Ecommerce API provides a comprehensive set of endpoints for managing categories, users, authentication, and system health.
 This collection is organized to provide easy testing and integration capabilities.

 ## Collection Structure

 ### Main Collection
-- **File**: `TurkTicaret API.postman_collection.json`
+- **File**: `Ecommerce API.postman_collection.json`
 - **Description**: Complete API collection with all endpoints
 - **Features**: Authentication, CRUD operations, filtering, pagination